v0.84 🌳

-On November 17, 2024, Federal Minister for Finance and Revenue Muhammad Aurangzeb expressed optimism that Pakistan's economy could reach $3 trillion by 2047, a significant increase from its current $300 billion status.
-He emphasized the necessity for a Charter of Economy and a Charter of Environment to guide this ambitious goal.
-The government is targeting a tax collection of Rs12.97 trillion and has ruled out the implementation of a mini-budget, indicating a focus on fiscal stability [5806ee75].
+Federal Minister for Finance and Revenue Muhammad Aurangzeb previously expressed optimism that Pakistan's economy could reach $3 trillion by 2047, emphasizing the need for a Charter of Economy and a Charter of Environment to guide this ambitious goal.
+The government has set an ambitious revenue target of Rs 12.97 trillion for FY 2024-25 but has faced challenges, with the Federal Board of Revenue (FBR) collecting only Rs 4.295 trillion, falling short of the Rs 4.639 trillion target [5806ee75].

-In terms of foreign direct investment (FDI), Pakistan has seen an increase to $1.9 billion in 2023–2024, up from $1.6 billion the previous year.
+In terms of foreign direct investment (FDI), Pakistan has seen an increase to $1.9 billion in 2023-2024, up from $1.6 billion the previous year.
+However, recent reports indicate a decline in FDI inflows from Saudi Arabia, which dropped 8% quarter-on-quarter to 18 billion riyals ($4.8 billion) in Q3 2024, contributing to a total of $14.5 billion for the first nine months of the year, below the target of $29 billion [4a6a3217].
 Both Saudi Arabia and the UAE have shown interest in investing in sectors such as agriculture and mining, although previous efforts to secure investments have faced challenges [dcf6e45f].

 Aurangzeb acknowledged setbacks in the privatization of Pakistan International Airlines (PIA) but praised the fiscal efforts of provincial governments like Sindh and Khyber Pakhtunkhwa.
 The cabinet has also approved the National Fiscal Pact without changes to the National Finance Commission framework, indicating a commitment to fiscal reforms [5806ee75].

-Amid these economic challenges, Pakistan is pursuing ambitious proposals to boost its GDP by $100 billion by 2035, with initiatives in agriculture, tourism, and labor export.
+Pakistan is pursuing ambitious proposals to boost its GDP by $100 billion by 2035, focusing on sectors such as agriculture, tourism, and labor export.
 The agriculture sector is projected to evolve into a $30 billion industry, while promoting Gandhara-based Buddhist tourism could attract significant global interest [68ca452d].

 The IMF report stresses the importance of effective liquidity management and cash balance optimization, alongside investment in human capital and social support programs.
 It also calls for a tight monetary policy to manage inflation and highlights the need for legal reforms to ensure financial stability [8ab008ca].